salt-extensions/saltext-kubernetes/changelog/+changed.breaking.md

-Changed the behavior in the `create_<resource>` functions to support template_context for jinja templating.
-This change effects backwards compatability and may not work on older verions of kubernetes.
+Dropped legacy connection setup.
+Either `kubeconfig` or `kubeconfig-data` and (always) `context` configuration is required now.
+This change affects backwards compatibility and may not work on very old versions of kubernetes.